 Voloco is 2nd on the list because of it's sheer simplicity & wide range of incredible sounding presets, that are useful in any situation.

-You can choose from 8bit, Daft Punk style vocals & a tonne of other wicked sounding presets that will spice up your audio.
+You can choose from 8bit, Daft Punk style vocals & a tonne of other wicked sounding presets that will spice up your audio on the iOS app.

-Like with the other plugins on this list, you can lock to a scale, change the key from major to minor & also change the amount by which Voloco pitch corrects your audio (kinda like a dry/wet control).
+Voloco works by choosing a scale that you want to lock your audio to, and you can change the key from major to minor, + also change the amount by which Voloco pitch corrects your audio (kinda like a dry/wet control).